 Get Your Orsay Museum Tickets Now

-- Small Group Tour - An expert guide shows you the most important exhibits and brings the art to life for you
+- Best of Orsay Museum Small Group Tour & Tickets - An expert guide shows you the most important exhibits and brings the art to life for you

 2. Explore Musée d'Orsay's Stunning Art Nouveau Furniture

-Although best known for its art collections, the Orsay Museum's Decorative Arts collection of furniture and decorative items, especially for the Art Nouveau period with its flowing lines and organic shapes based on nature, is unsurpassed.
+Although best known for its art collections, the Orsay Museum's Decorative Arts collection of furniture and decorative items, especially for the Art Nouveau period with its flowing lines and organic shapes based on nature, is unsurpassed in Paris.
+(Although the Musée des Arts Décoratifs at the northwestern end of the Louvre runs a close second - so don't miss it if you love Art Nouveau.)

 Like Impressionism, Art Nouveau grew out of a rebellion against the academic approach to architecture and interior design and decoration, and flourished for a relatively short time between 1890 and 1910, reaching its peak at the 1900 Paris International Exposition.